Andrei-Boghiu/electron-selenium-boilerplate/README.md

 # electron-selenium-boilerplate
-A boilerplate code of a electron app using the selenium web driver.
+A boilerplate code of an electron app using the selenium web driver.